 Conventions

-This recommendation uses the following conventions:

-The keywords "is required to" indicate a requirement that must be strictly followed and from which no deviation is permitted if conformance with this Recommendation is to be claimed.

-The keyworks “is recommended to” indicate a requirement that is recommended, but which is not absolutely required to claim conformance with this recommendation.

-Overview
+NoneOverview

 Background

 As the development and wide application of the computing-intensive services such as large-scale artificial intelligence (AI), the demands for computing power are increasing rapidly.
 It is an urgent need to develop a ubiquitous infrastructure which enables resource allocation, transaction, and orchestration between resource consumers and providers, such that resources can be optimally distributed and user requirements can be best meet.
 Under this scenario, the concept of computing power network (CPN) is proposed to achieve this goal.